simaadleyba/tv-search-app/README.md

 # tv-search-app
-A basic app that uses TVmaze's API to show relevant TV shows based on the input
+A basic app that uses TVmaze's API to show relevant TV shows based on the input.

+The app uses TVmaze's API to show relevant TV shows and displays their image, genre and summary.
+I used axios for API and Bulma to style the app.